• Home

 Cummins was not immune from issues.

-Their twin overhead cam motors ISX were known for some ongoing problems.
 The cams were a serious issue, where bad coatings on the lobes lead to soft metal to cam bearing issues.
 There was also the occasional one that would have a rod or crank failure.

 I had one of these Cummins ISX engines.
 To rectify the situation, I decided to shorten the old change interval.